• Skip to primary navigation

 Examples of non-moving offenses include expired registration, defective taillights or headlights, heavily tinted windows, or unlawful parking.

-As long as you follow your state laws, it is unlikely that your insurance prices would rise, even if you receive a citation for the tint on your windows.
+• As long as you follow your state laws, it is unlikely that your insurance prices will rise, even if you receive a citation for the tint on your windows.

 TRAVELING TO DIFFERENT STATES WITH DARK WINDOW TINT